slidevjs/docs/guide/syntax.md

 Slidev has an experimental support for [MDC (Markdown Components) Syntax](https://content.nuxtjs.org/guide/writing/mdc) powered by [`markdown-it-mdc`](https://github.com/antfu/markdown-it-mdc).

-You can enable it by add `mdc: true` to the frontmatter of your markdown file.
+You can enable it by adding `mdc: true` to the frontmatter of your markdown file.

 ```md
 ---